Ormesby St Margaret

 Ormesby St Margaret is a large village within the parish of Ormesby St Margaret with Scratby in the Borough of Great Yarmouth in Norfolk, England.
-The village is situated 7 mi northwest of Great Yarmouth, 20 mi northeast of Norwich and 20 mi southeast of North Walsham.
+The village is 7 mi northwest of Great Yarmouth, 20 mi northeast of Norwich and 20 mi southeast of North Walsham.
 The village forms part of the wider Great Yarmouth Urban Area.
 The village is popular with holidaymakers due to its proximity to the coast and the Norfolk Broads.
 The village's built-up area had a population of 2,743 in the 2021 Census.